monuBhagel/Basic_py/python.md

 Overview of Python syntax and basic programming constructs.

 For a detailed explanation, refer to [syntax.py](python_basic/syntax.py).

+## Variables
+In Python, variables are used to store data that can be referenced and manipulated during program execution.

+For a detailed explanation on what is variable , variable assingment , type and type casting , naming convention , refer to [understanding_variables](python_basic/understanding_variables).

 ## Data Types
 Explanation of different data types in Python such as integers, floats, strings, lists, tuples, dictionaries, and sets.